 • The AAI Academic Program

 Students who are accepted into the AAI will take their academic subjects at Arcata High School.
-Students have two academic options.
-As a ﬁrst option, students may take any academic courses offered at AHS, including exemplary Advanced Placement programs.
+Students may take any academic courses offered at AHS, including exemplary Advanced Placement programs.
 AHS is the top academic school in Humboldt County in SAT, AP scores, and STAR testing.

 The AAI program is for students in grades 10-12 who are dedicated to the arts.
 The program includes: